 It means turning the implicit knowledge that runs a company — decisions, rationale, evidence, dependencies, tacit expertise — into explicit, typed, queryable objects with relationships that machines can reason over.
 Not just search: structured inference.

 LLMs are pattern-based; OIDA is ground-truth-based.
-OIDA provides the organisational memory that AI agents need to reason correctly inside a specific company.
-Agents query OIDA for verified context and cite it in their answers, turning hallucination-prone chat into grounded decision support.
+The framework provides the organisational memory that AI agents need to reason correctly inside a specific company — and the training signals that a private, governed model can learn from over time.

 OIDA is built by Kakashi Ventures.
 The technical foundations are described in the research paper.